ellisp/blog-source/_posts/2024-08-10-snakes-and-ladders.md

 tag:
    - Games
    - Animations
-description: When playing the common actual rules of Snakes and Ladders it is more complex than a simple mathematical model; I simulate results and put forward some findings that could be useful in a future high stakes Snakes and Ladders game.
+description: When playing Snakes and Ladders with the common rules actually used, it is more complex than a simple mathematical model; I simulate games and put forward some findings that could be useful in a future high stakes Snakes and Ladders game.
 image: /img/0130-snakes-and-ladders.gif
 socialimage: https:/freerangestats.info/img/0130-snakes-and-ladders.gif
 category: R
 ---

 More than five years ago I started a [series of posts on games of chance](https://freerangestats.info/blog/2018/10/27/dice-games) and for one reason or another never got around to finishing them.
 Partially redressing that, here is a long-lost and now tidied up post on Snakes and Ladders.
-Read it before you next gaze across the smoke filled casino table at your opponent, a sinister operative of SMERSH, and take a sip at your vodka martini before deciding whether to take his proferred wager or not with him on square 90 and you on 75...
+Read it before you next *gaze across the smoke filled casino table at your opponent, a sinister operative of SMERSH, and take a sip at your vodka martini while deciding whether to take his proferred wager or not with him on square 90 and you on 75...*

 OK, maybe that scenario is unlikely.
 But one of my themes in these posts is that even games of pure chance will become skill if you gamble on them.
 Choices like whether to bet, what odds to offer or accept, and (in some games) whether to offer, accept or decline a doubling cube all turn even a pure chance game like [Persian Monarchs](/blog/2018/12/23/persian-monarchs) into one where the best player will win (in the long run).